GFPD: Suspect killed in foot pursuit

 Great Falls Police Chief Jeff Newtown said that law enforcement officers working together as the Violent Offender Task Force were looking for someone with a no bond warrant around 8 a.m.
 Sept.
 28.

-They made contact with a suspect at a residence on the 200 block of 16th Avenue South.
-That led to a foot pursuit and the suspect was shot and killed by police, Newton said.
+They made contact with the suspect at a residence on the 200 block of 16th Avenue South around 9 a.m.
+That led to a foot pursuit and the suspect, who was carrying a weapon, was shot and killed by police, Newton said.

 The agencies involved included the Great Falls Police Department, U.S. Marshals Service and Probation and Parole, he said.
+Those agencies are part of the violent offender task force.

+GFPD partnerships with federal agencies helped catch 311 criminals so far this year

+According to GFPD, the suspect was known to the task force and had previous contacts with law enforcement.

 Newton said the Montana Department of Justice’s Division of Criminal Investigation will investigate the incident, as is standard procedure following a police shooting.